 - Use a damp rag to clean surfaced which collect dust.
-Feather dusters are a no no in this case, because they only stir up the dust into the air.
-Afterwards it just falls back on the ground again.
+Feather dusters are a no-no in this case because they only stir up the dust into the air.
+Afterwards, it just falls back on the ground again.
 A damp piece of sloth, on the other hand, removes all the dust it touches regardless of where it is.
-By eliminating the food source, you have a larger change of getting rid of the mites.
+By eliminating the food source, you have a larger chance of getting rid of dust mites.

 - Bathe and groom pets.
 Mites are not overly picky when it comes to whose dead skin to eat.
 You’d better brush your pets in the back garden or on your terrace.
 The point is to keep the old hairs outside of your home.
 Regular baths are also recommended as well as cleaning the pet beds.

 - Allow as much sunlight into your home as possible.
 Hang bedding and clothing outside or in areas with a lot of direct sunlight, air heavy rugs and curtains as often as possible as direct sunlight kills dust mites.

 - Wash bedding in very hot water.
 Remove all the covers, sheets and pillowcases from your bed.
 Wash the bedding at a temperature of 60 C (140 F).
 Any dust mites you may have had will die off instantly.
 Just to make sure, dry your bedding in a dryer on a hot setting.